Dylan-86/dexetera-docs/docs/what-is-dexetera.md

 Once a contract exists, any user can:
 - Go **LONG** (bet the metric goes up)
 - Go **SHORT** (bet the metric goes down)
-- Use leverage (optional, controlled by the user)
+- Use leverage (Coming soon - optional, controlled by the user)
 - Close positions anytime before expiration
 - Roll over to extend before expiration